 - Drink: Europeans have been brewing wine and beer for a couple of millennia so are pretty good at it.

-- Party: You are never far from a party if you are looking for one.
+- Party: In Europe you are never far from a party if you are looking for one.

 Best kite spots in Europe